As billions roll in to fight the US opioid epidemic, one county shows how recovery can work

 But how?

 It could mean that places look more like the area around Findlay.
-Here, conservative Hancock County has built a comprehensive system focused on both treatment and recovery.
+Here, conservative Hancock County has built a comprehensive system focused on both treatment and recovery by adding housing, a needle exchange, outreach workers and a community center.

 “People recover in a community,” said Precia Stuby, the official who heads the county’s addiction and mental health efforts.
 “We have to build recovery-oriented communities that support individuals.”